tradle/serverless-iot-local/README.md

 CLI options are optional:

 ```
 --port                -p  Port to listen on.
+Default: 1883
+--httpPort            -h  Port for WebSocket connections.
 Default: 1884
 --noStart             -n  Prevent Iot broker (Mosca MQTT brorker) from being started (if you already have one)
 --skipCacheValidation -c  Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed (same as serverless-offline)
 ```